Child Protection at William Shrewsbury

 You can contact us via the school office on 01283 247490

-You can also contact the Chair of Governors, Linda Perry, if you have any concerns about child protection procedures or issues in our school.
+You can also contact the Chair of Governors, Lorna Perkins, if you have any concerns about child protection procedures or issues in our school.
 Contact details are available from the school office.

 Child Protection in the Community